Maison-Retail-Management-International/maisongpt-desktop/README.md

 npm install -g pake-cli
 pake "https://chat.maisonrmi.com" \
   --name "MaisonGPT" \
-  --icon assets/icons/logo-1024-white.png \
+  --icon assets/icons/logo-1024-white.png
-  --width 1200 \
-  --height 780
 ```

-Outputs will be placed in `node_modules/pake-cli/output/` when using the local npm install; if you use the global install, `pake` will print the output path.
+Outputs will be placed in the `pake-cli` output directory.

 ## Icons
-- Default icon: `assets/icons/logo-1024-white.png` (recommended for crisp white background across platforms).
+- Default icon: `assets/icons/logo-1024-white.png` (optimized for desktop apps)
-- You can supply a custom icon path or a remote URL via the workflow input.
+- Alternative: `assets/icons/logo-1024.png` (dark background version)
+- Platform-specific icons: `maison.icns` (macOS), `maison.ico` (Windows)

 ## Notes
+- **Releases**: Tag pushes create GitHub releases with built binaries automatically
+- **Manual runs**: Use workflow_dispatch for testing or custom builds
-- Codesigning/notarization is not configured in this minimal setup.
-Artifacts are unsigned.
+- **Codesigning**: Not configured in this minimal setup.
+Artifacts are unsigned
-- `pake-cli` wraps your web app URL into a native package via Tauri under the hood.
+- **Technology**: `pake-cli` wraps web apps into native packages via Tauri
-- For advanced options (tray, user agent, custom menus, etc.), extend the workflow or use `pake-cli` flags.
+- **Compatibility**: Supports both macOS and Windows builds in parallel

 ## Troubleshooting
-- If the icon doesn’t apply, ensure the path exists or use a direct URL.
+- If the icon doesn't apply, ensure the PNG file exists at the specified path
-- If artifacts are empty, check the workflow logs for `pake-cli` output and errors.
+- If builds fail, check the workflow logs for `pake-cli` output and errors
-- Some antivirus tools on Windows may flag unsigned binaries; distribute with caution or add signing later.
+- Windows antivirus may flag unsigned binaries; consider code signing for distribution
+- For release builds, ensure you have proper repository permissions for creating releases